Walton, Liverpool

-Walton is an area of Liverpool, England, north of Anfield and east of Bootle and Orrell Park.
+Walton is an area of Liverpool, in Merseyside, England, north of Anfield and east of Bootle and Orrell Park.
 Historically in Lancashire, it is largely residential, with a diverse population.

 History

 The name may derive from the same origin as Wales.
 The incoming Saxons called the earlier native inhabitants (the Celtic Britons) Walas or Wealas, meaning "foreigner".
 Another possible etymology is Wald tun, Old English for "Forest Town".

 Walton's recorded history starts with the death of Edward the Confessor, when Winestan held the manor of Walton.
 After the Norman conquest of 1066, Roger of Poitou included Walton in the lands he gave to his sheriff, Godfrey.

 In 1200, King John gave Walton to Richard de Meath, who left it to his brother, Henry de Walton.
 Henry's son William inherited the land, but died before his son Richard was of age, so Richard was made a ward of Nicholas de la Hose by the Earl of Derby and the estate was managed by nobles outside the family for a time.

 Walton was then held by the de Walton family until Roger de Walton's death in the 15th century, when it was split through marriage between the Crosse, Chorley and Fazakerley families.
 Walton Manor later passed through the Breres and Atherton families until it was sold in 1804 to Liverpool banker Thomas Leyland.
 Some of the Walton land also passed to the Earl of Derby and the Sefton family.

-Walton became part of Liverpool Borough Council in 1895.
+From 1894 to 1895 Walton on the Hill was an urban district, Walton then became part of Liverpool Borough Council.
+In 1921, the civil parish named Walton on the Hill had a population of 83,290.
+On 1 April 1922, the parish was abolished and merged with Liverpool.